ashchan/Mouse-Ring-v2/README.md

   > **Note**: as the _push button_ is occupied by the _left mouse click_, waking up from _deep sleep_ is only possible via the _reset button_.

-Of course, different configurations are possible for the left and right Ring.
+Of course, different configurations are possible for the Left and right Ring.

 2. LEDs communication